claudiorodriguez/react-redux-cssmodules-material-boilerplate/README.md

 # react-redux-cssmodules-material-example
-A working example of a stub app based on React, Redux, CSS Modules, Material UI, and Webpack
+A working example of a stub app based on React, Redux, CSS Modules, Material UI, and Webpack.
+Testing with Mocha and Enzyme.

 ## What it is
 This is intended to be a boilerplate, a working stub project that comes with all the following working together out of the box: